VincentMeilinger/master-thesis/README.md

   - **Paper Embedding:** Train a link prediction model (e.g. DistMult) using a GAT layer to incorporate structural information to create embeddings for publications based on co-author network, citation network, ...
   - **Author Embedding:** Use a GAT to create embeddings for authors based on co-author network, publication network, ...
 - **Step 1:** Create links between publications and their potential authors using the translational model.
 Sever the links between authors and publications that are likely not correct.
-- **Step 2:** Create links between authors that are likely very similar.
+- **Step 2:** Create links between authors that are likely identical.
--

 ## Research Questions
 The research questions addressed in this thesis are:
 - How can Graph Learning methods be effectively used on the inherently heterogeneous public domain publication